nikitavoloboev/data/looking-back/2018/2018-march.md

 # 2018 March
 ## Summary
 Moved LA to [Discord](https://discord.gg/KKYdWjt).
 Started focusing on mindfulness and minimalism and using only things that bring me value.
-Still learning what the best way to coduct this diary together with Day One and other things.
+Still learning what the best way to coduct this diary together with Day One and other things is.
 Will be experimening a lot more in the future.
 Want to visualise things a bit more in the coming time.

 ![](https://i.imgur.com/KhhYWfv.png)